 - Heat olive oil in a large soup pot or dutch oven over medium heat.
 Add diced onion, carrots and celery.
 Season with a pinch of salt and cook, stirring often, until veggies begin to soften; 3-4 minutes.

-- Add minced garlic, basil, oregano, thyme, bay leaves to the pot and cook for a couple of minutes, stirring often.
+- Add minced garlic, tomato paste, basil, oregano, thyme, bay leaves to the pot and cook for a couple of minutes, stirring often.
 Then add corn, green beans and zucchini.
 Continue to cook and stir for about 2 minutes.
 Season with a pinch of salt and pepper.

 - Pour in undrained tomatoes and chicken or vegetable broth.
 Turn heat to medium-high and bring soup to a boil.
 Cover and reduce heat to low.
 Simmer for 15-20 minutes or until vegetables are tender.
 Stir in fresh minced parsley.